Igor Aharonovich

-The year was 1982 and the cold Berlin Wall divided Europe into east and west.
-Hope and joy were rare emotions on the eastern side.
-However, into one Moscow home, a future star was born.
 Igor Aharonovich (born 1982) is an Australian physicist and materials engineer.
 He is a professor at the School of Mathematical and Physical Sciences at the University of Technology Sydney (UTS).
 Igor investigates optically active defects in solids, with an overarching goal to identify new generation of ultra-bright solid state quantum emitters.
 His main contributions include discovery of new color centers in diamond and hexagonal boron nitride as well as development of new methodologies to engineer nanophotonic devices from these materials.

 Career

 Igor received his B.Sc.
 (2005) and M.Sc.
 (2007) from the department of Materials Engineering at the Technion - Israel Institute of Technology under the supervision of Prof Yeshayahu Lifshitz.
 He then moved to Australia to pursue his PhD at the University of Melbourne under the supervision of Prof Steven Prawer.
 During his PhD, Igor studied new color centers in diamond and discovered the brightest single-photon source known at that time.
 After completion of his PhD in December 2010, Igor moved to Harvard for two years of postdoctoral training in the group of Prof Evelyn Hu.

 In 2013, he returned to Australia to establish the nanophotonics research group at UTS.
 Igor was promoted to Associate Professor in 2015 and to a full Professor in 2018.
 His group explores new quantum emitters in wide bandgap materials and aims to fabricate quantum nanophotonic devices on a single chip for next generation of quantum computing, quantum cryptography and quantum bio-sensing.
 In 2016 Aharonovich lead his team to discover the first quantum emitters in 2D materials that operates at room temperature based on defects on defects in hBN.
 Aharonovich co-authored over 200 peer reviewed publications, including one of the most cited reviews on diamond photonics and more recently wrote a road map for solid state single-photon sources.

+In 2020, in collaboration with Prof V Dyakonov, Igor and his team discovered new optically active spin defects in hBN, the negatively charged boron vacancy.
+This discovery paved the way to the emerging field of quantum sensing with 2D materials.